ShararAwsaf/41X-simulation/README.md

 2. Put model on same level as `object-detection-combined.py`

 3. `python3 object-detection-combined.py` on Terminal.
-NOTE: Here frames DO NOT get stored.
+NOTE: Here frames DO NOT get stored in `./detection/frames/`.

 4. OPTIONAL: In the code change the video path to the place where your video to use your own video.